- What you need to know first about dietary supplements

 Manufacturing guidelines for dietary supplements

 Guidelines put out by the Department of Health and Human Services cover all supplement makers as of 2010.
-With these rules, it’s more likely that supplements from careful manufacturers contain what the label says they do.
+With these rules, it might be more likely that supplements from careful manufacturers contain what the label says they do.
 But it’s important to know that, even though these rules are in effect, many supplements are still found to be tainted with real drugs or dangerous substances – not all manufacturers follow the rules.

 How the rules affect herbs and supplements

 The DHHS guidelines require that dietary supplements follow standards called Good Manufacturing Practices, or GMPs.
 This means that dietary supplements must:

 The companies still sell their products the same way they did before.
 But if companies are following the 2010 guidelines, the supplements will be more likely to contain what’s listed on the label.
 These guidelines also address the quality of manufacturing processes for dietary supplements and the accurate listing of their ingredients on the label.

 It’s also important to know what the guidelines do not do:

 Even so, the improvements in quality and label accuracy should make supplements less likely to cause harm when companies follow these rules.